open-contracting/standard-development-handbook/docs/profiles/infrastructure.rst

 If you are making many changes to the mapping CSV files, you might want to create a workbook containing a sheet for each CSV file.

-Install gnumeric:
+Install gnumeric on Ubuntu:

 .. code-block:: shell

    sudo apt install gnumeric

-On macOS:
+Or, on macOS:

 .. code-block:: shell

    brew install gnumeric

-Create a workbook with a sheet for each mapping CSV file:
+Create a workbook with one sheet per mapping CSV file:

 .. code-block:: shell